P101010/My-Portfolio/content/resume.md

 **Senior Automation Engineer**
 **Acronotics**, Bengaluru, India
 Jul 2019 - Sep 2022
-- Cut recruitment time by 40% through shortlisting candidates using Gaussian Process Regression based on historical partner data.
+- Cut recruitment time by 40% through shortlisting candidates using Gaussian Process Regression based on partner data.
-- Spearheaded a team of engineers as the Solution architect for augmenting features like auto-ticket assignment, auto- rescheduling into RadiumAi, a tool to monitor RPA process across platforms.
+- Improved user experience by leading a team of engineers as the Solution architect and augmenting features like auto-ticket assignment, auto- rescheduling into RadiumAi, a tool to monitor RPA process across platforms.
-- Used OCR to capture invoices generated and received in real-time, automating financial analysis report generation daily, thereby eliminating dependency.
+- Increased memory utilization and decreased training runtime through data and model parallelization techniques, enhancing the efficiency of machine learning workflows.
+- Reduced payment term from three days to one by implementing OCR to automate invoice processing, therby accelerating the payment cycle and improving supply chain efficiency.
+- Eliminated dependency on users and ensured consistency by automating data collection, manipulation and report generation.

 **Data Engineer**
 **Tata Consultancy Services**, Bengaluru, India